Get News & Updates Directly To Your Inbox

-Researchers looking for a "happiness" gene think that traits you are born with are one piece of the puzzle.
-That means looking at the role of our settings and social bonds to see why some people are happier than others.
-And if people can become happier.
+Researchers looking for a "happiness" gene think some of the traits you are born with could be one piece of the puzzle.
+They're exploring the role physical settings and social bonds play in their quest to see why some people are happier than others, and if we can become happier.

-What Does It Mean to Be Happy?
-Author Tal Ben-Shahar, who has lectured in psychology at Harvard University, defines happiness as "the overall experience of pleasure and meaning ... a happy person enjoys positive emotions while perceiving his or her life as purposeful."
+Author Tal Ben-Shahar, who has lectured in psychology at Harvard University, defines happiness as "the overall experience of pleasure and meaning.
+A happy person enjoys positive emotions while perceiving his or her life as purposeful."

-What Steps Can You Take?
-Studies point to these 5 things that make people happier:
+Studies point to five things that make people happier: